 By the way, this wages-based limitation will mean that high income sole proprietors, partnerships and real estate investors without W-2 employees will miss out on the deduction unless they form an S corporation.
-(Again, this logic sort of matches the old Sec.
-199 deduction just mentioned.)
+(Again, this logic sort of matches the old Section 199 deduction just mentioned.)

 Further, this housekeeping point: You count as wages only amounts your business timely reports to the Social Security Administration.

-A second limitation exists, too… You can’t deduct more than 20% of your taxable income after subtracting your net capital gains but before deducting the Sec.
-199A deduction.
+A second limitation exists, too… You can’t deduct more than 20% of your taxable income after subtracting your net capital gains but before deducting the Section 199A deduction.

 Say, for example, that you should theoretically get a $20,000 Section 199A qualified business income deduction based on the qualified business income flowing out of a pass-through entity.
 If due to deductions your taxable income actually equals $80,000 and this $80,000 includes $30,000 of net capital gains and qualified dividends, your deduction equals 20% of the net $50,000 ($80,000 taxable income minus $30,000 of net capital gains and qualified dividends), or $10,000.

 Specified Service Trade or Business Disqualification

-Not every pass-through entity gets to use the Sec 199A Qualified Business Income deduction.
+Not every pass-through entity gets to use the Section 199A Qualified Business Income deduction.

-The law, for example, disqualifies “specified service trades and businesses” including most of the traditional white collar professions (medicine, law, accounting, actuarial science, financial services and consulting) and then also performing artists and athletics and finally a vague catchall for any trade or business that relies on the “reputation or skill of one or more employees” but that really means the income a celebrity earns from being a celebrity: appearance fees, endorsement income, and licensing fees.
+The law, for example, disqualifies “specified service trades and businesses” including most of the traditional white collar professions (medicine, law, accounting, actuarial science, financial services and consulting) and then also performing artists and athletics.
+The law also includes a vague catchall for any trade or business that relies on the “reputation or skill of one or more employees” but that really means the income a celebrity earns from being a celebrity: appearance fees, endorsement income, and licensing fees.

 Note: Another blog post that appears here, Sec.
 199A Pass-thru Entity Deduction and Principal Asset Disqualification, discusses that “vague catchall” in a bit more detail.